Embassy of the United States, Tallinn: U.S. representation in Estonia

-The position of United States Ambassador to Estonia has been vacant since Ambassador James D. Melville, Jr. resigned in protest over President Trump’s statements in regards to NATO and the European Union on July 29, 2019.
-Since that time, the United States has been represented in Estonia by Chargé d’Affaires Brian Roraff.
+Since January 20, 2025, the United States has been represented in Estonia by Chargé d'affaires Matthew E. Wall.
 Present at the post are officials from the Department of State, the Department of Defense, the Federal Bureau of Investigation, and the U.S. Secret Service.
 Regional representation includes the Departments of Homeland Security, Commerce and Agriculture as well as the Drug Enforcement Administration.

 Building

 Following the United States’ announcement of its readiness to re-establish full relations with the Republic of Estonia on September 2, 1991, The Embassy of the United States of America began official operations on Wednesday, October 2, 1991, in temporary chancery offices located at the Palace Hotel.
 The United States Mission to Estonia resumed operations in the current U.S. Embassy chancery building located on Kentmanni Street on February 6, 1992 – the same building which housed the U.S. Legation to Estonia from April 1, 1930, until it was forced to close on September 5, 1940.

-As of April 2021, preparations are underway for the development of a new embassy compound on the same site, in partnership with the city of Tallinn and the government of Estonia.
+As of April 2021, preparations are underway for the development of a new embassy compound, in partnership with the city of Tallinn and the government of Estonia.
+In June 2023, Ambassador Kent signed an agreement with the Estonian Ministry of Foreign Affairs to purchase land between Suur-Ameerika (Big America) and Väike-Ameerika (Small America) streets for the construction of a new U.S. embassy.

+List of consuls general and ambassadors

+The consulate in Reval (now Tallinn) operated from 1805 to around 1814, from 1867 to 1870 and from 1910 on.